informalsystems/hermes/guide/src/query_packet.md

 }
 ```

-# Packet Acknowledgment with Sequence
+## Packet Acknowledgment with Sequence

-The `query packet acknowledgment` can be used to query the acknowledgment value of a packet with a given sequence number.
+Use the `query packet acknowledgment` command to query the acknowledgment value of a packet with a given sequence number.

 ```shell
 USAGE: